Green Goblin Reborn!: Reception and legacy

 "Green Goblin Reborn!" was highly regarded by readers.
-Upon its publication, Lee and his story were given positive media attention.
+Upon its publication, the story (and Lee himself) received positive media attention.
 Marvel Comics editor-in-chief Joe Quesada was introduced to comic books through "Green Goblin Reborn!" as a child after his father bought the comics to teach him about the dangers of drug use.
 Quesada was later responsible for ending Marvel Comics' participation in the Comics Code Authority.

-The story is recognized for the shift that it caused in how stories are told in superhero comics, especially in their depiction of crime.
-When outlets ignored the lack of certification and stocked The Amazing Spider-Man #96, the CCA held a meeting and decided to loosen its restrictions.
+The story is recognized for contributing to a shift in how stories are told in superhero comics, especially in their depiction of crime.
+After outlets stocked The Amazing Spider-Man #96 despite the lack of CCA certification, the CCA held a meeting and decided to loosen its restrictions.
 Under the new rules, illicit drug use could be depicted so long as it was portrayed as "a vicious habit" and avoided any positive connotations.
-A few months after "Green Goblin Returns!", DC Comics published the "Snowbirds Don't Fly" story in Green Lantern/Green Arrow, where Green Arrow's sidekick Speedy is addicted to heroin.
+A few months after "Green Goblin Returns!", DC Comics published the "Snowbirds Don't Fly" story in Green Lantern/Green Arrow, in which Green Arrow's sidekick Speedy is addicted to heroin.
 The CCA approved the story.
 Restrictions were also loosened for horror comics, allowing Marvel Comics to publish series like Werewolf by Night and The Tomb of Dracula.
 Lee reflected positively on the effect of "Green Goblin Reborn!" later in his life, saying that it "finally gave the publishers the gumption to stand up to any critics when their objections were nonsensical".

 "Green Goblin Reborn!" was one of three stories republished in the 1979 The Amazing Spider-Man collection.
 It was later republished in Essential Spider-Man Vol. 5, which collected issues #90–113.